 To make licensing scalable for small and large enterprises, we decided to base pricing on the number of CPU cores.
 There is no other limitation (no CAL, no internet connectors, no traps or upgrade policy tricks).

-- allow End-Users to run the software, to install third party applications developed for sensenet ECM Enterprise software and to install all updates and upgrades, even major versions for one year.
+- allow End-Users to run the software, to install third party applications developed for sensenet Enterprise software and to install all updates and upgrades, even major versions for one year.

-- Our license is perpetual, so you may use the version available on the last day of your subscription and get the right for internal development for the sensenet ECM platform (includes modifications to source code) forever.
+- Our license is perpetual, so you may use the version available on the last day of your subscription and get the right for internal development for the sensenet platform (includes modifications to source code) forever.

-- sensenet ECM licenses include direct and unlimited operational support for all servers running sensenet ECM Enterprise with two SLA levels, standard and premium.
+- sensenet licenses include direct and unlimited operational support for all servers running sensenet Enterprise with two SLA levels, standard and premium.
 In any given production environment, all server licenses must be of the same SLA level.

-- In order to extend your subscription for the support services and updates, sensenet ECM Enterprise Licenses are to be renewed anually.
+- In order to extend your subscription for the support services and updates, sensenet Enterprise Licenses are to be renewed anually.

 SLA-levels of our Support Services: